 Canoe & Kayak Taupo Tours

 If you were getting worried that North Island kayaking destinations were going to be left off this list, you can rest easy.
-In fact, we’re finishing with a bang for families with adult children, because the kayaking, accommodation and entertainment options around Lake Taupo cover enough fantastic stuff to suit a grown-up family trip perfectly.
+In fact, we’re finishing with a bang for families with adult children, because the kayaking, accommodation and entertainment options around Lake Taupo suit a grown-up family trip, special event, or reunion perfectly.

-Lake Taupo is by far New Zealand’s biggest lake, and the lake and area around it has more natural, adventure and cultural attractions than you could shake a stick at.
-From bungee jumping and parachuting to fishing and waterskiing; volcanic features, geothermal pools, the staggering Huka Falls and Aratiatia Rapids, nightlife spots and a full-range of sleeping options from budget hostels to boutique B&Bs, Taupo is an ideal spot to base yourself on a kayaking trip for families with adult children.
+Lake Taupo is by far New Zealand’s biggest lake, and the surrounding area has more natural, adventurous and cultural activities than you could shake a stick at.
+From bungee jumping and parachuting to fishing and waterskiing, volcanic rock features and geothermal pools to cool cafes, bars, and a full range of sleeping options from budget hostels to boutique B&Bs, Taupo is an ideal spot to base yourself on a kayaking trip for families with adult children.

-In terms of kayaking adventures, again you’re spoilt for choice.
+Whether the Huka Falls and Aratiatia Rapids or Maori rock carvings and the Waikato River, you’re spoilt for choice when it comes to paddling options, too.
 Our tip would be go to see Canoe & Kayak Taupo Tours in Taupo (the town, not the lake).
 They offer a gentle, 4-hour guided kayak tour to see up close Lake Taupo’s iconic Maori rock carvings (accessible only from the water) and learn about Maori myths and legends behind them.
 For something a little more heart-racing than educational, Canoe & Kayak Taupo Tours can give you an awesome 2-hour tour through the carved pumice gorges of the mighty Waikato River, and don't forget to ask about a bathe in thermal hot pools along the way!